CoryMcCartan/website/content/projects/president-2020/index.md

 day, and then forecasts how it will change toward November.

 Since Super Tuesday, <b id="n_polls"></b> polls have been conducted.
-Polls conducted early on in the race (especially national polls) don't have much impact on the overall forecast, since voters' opinions will change a lot before November.
+Polls conducted early on in the race (especially national polls) don&rsquo;t have much impact on the overall forecast, since voters&rsquo; opinions will change a lot before November.
 But as we get closer to Election Day, the polls become more informative about the final result.

-The chart below shows the model's estimates of voters' margin of support for the candidates for each point in the race.
+The chart below shows the model&rsquo;s estimates of voters&rsquo; margin of support for the candidates for each point in the race.
 The rightmost values on this chart are the election-day popular vote forecast.